vincedgy/nextjs-blog/README.md

+# NextJs-Blog

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a exploratory project using template for [Learn Next.js](https://nextjs.org/learn).`

+Enjoy 🍺 !